shilpapradeeep/tripbuilder/README.md

 $ php artisan db:seed
 $ php artisan serve

-This will populate the database with the testing data.

-This will also run the app on port 8000, hence you should be able to run it by going to: http://127.0.0.1:8000 (or whatever domain you use to host the project)
+This will populate the database with testing data and run the app on port 8000.
+You should be able to access it by going to: http://127.0.0.1:8000 (or whatever domain you use to host the project).